Clubs and Activities

 Club/Activity Sponsor Description

-Chick-fil-a Squad Brian DePrinzio The students in this activitiy support the sale of Chick-fil-a sandwiches during Wolverine Wednesday.
+Chick-fil-a Squad Brian DePrinzio The students in this group are hand-selected because of their entrepreneurial prowess, friendliness, and trustworthiness to assist in the sale and accounting of Chick-fil-a sandwiches during Wolverine Wednesdays.

-Color Guard Whitney Farrior, Bryan Austin Participate in performance ensembles utilizing flags and dance movement; auditions are held each spring or contact Mr. Austin over the summer.
+Color Guard Whitney Farrior Participate in performance ensembles utilizing flags and dance movement; auditions are held each spring or contact Mr. Austin over the summer.

 Emerging Leaders Marlon McSwain

-French National Honor Society Christel Stanley French 3, 4 or AP students with 3.0 overall GPA, 3.6 GPA in French and do 5 hours of community service related to French culture.
+French National Honor Society Rhevyn Berry French 3, 4 or AP students with 3.0 overall GPA, 3.6 GPA in French and do 5 hours of community service related to French culture.

 German National Honor Society Britta Esser German 3, 4 or AP students with 3.0 overall GPA, 3.6 GPA in German and do 5 hours of community service related to German culture.